Periodontal Care And Prevention

 Tobacco Use And Smoking

-Tobacco use is linked with many serious illnesses.
-However, most people do not know that using tobacco also puts you at risk of periodontal disease.
-It is a significant factor in the development as well as progression of periodontal disease.
-If you smoke long enough, the chances are very high that you will lose your teeth to gum disease!
+While tobacco use is commonly linked with many serious illnesses, many people do not know that using tobacco also puts you at great risk of periodontal disease.
+It can be a significant factor in the development, as well as progression, of periodontal disease.
+If you smoke long enough, the chances are much higher that you will lose your teeth to gum disease!

 Stress